College Advisory Council

 Additional ad hoc ex-officio members may be added as needed (e.g. during the accreditation process) in order to assure that required expertise is available to the CAC.

 The CAC operates under a co-chair structure.
-The Vice President of Academic Affairs will serve as the standing co-chair.
+The President and Classified Senate President will serve as the standing co-chairs.
 At the first CAC meeting of each academic year, the CAC shall elect a co-chair for that academic year.

 The co-chairs must be members of the CAC from different constituent groups (administrators, faculty, classified professionals, and students).